rjheim/the8eam/README.md

 ##Instructions for Running

 Please install the following:
-angluar/cli - 1.4.7 (CURRENT LATEST 10/16)
+angular/cli - 1.4.7 (CURRENT LATEST 10/16)

- sudo npm uninstall -g @angular/cli    (sudo only for mac) sudo npm install -g @angular/cli (THIS IS FOR REINSTALL AFTER NODE and NPM IS UPDATED) Npm - 5.5.1 (CURRENT LATEST 10/16) sudo npm uninstall npm -g
+`sudo npm uninstall -g @angular/cli`    (sudo only for mac)

+`sudo npm install -g @angular/cli` (THIS IS FOR REINSTALL AFTER NODE and NPM IS UPDATED)

+Npm - 5.5.1 (CURRENT LATEST 10/16)

+`sudo npm uninstall npm -g`

- A version of npm comes when you install Node npm install npm@latest -g
+A version of npm comes when you install Node

+`npm install npm@latest -g`

 Node - 6.11.4 (CURRENT LATEST RECOMMENDED 10/16)

 Windows there is a uninstall node application

- Once you clone the new git, change into the directory that contains package.json and use npm install to install all node dependencies.
+Once you clone the new git, change into the directory that contains package.json and use `npm install` to install all node dependencies.

 Get to the repository, and through command line run npm install.
-Once that is finished, run ng serve.
+Once that is finished, run `ng serve`.
 You can then open up a web browser and navigate to http://localhost:4200/.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.7.